 - ¾ teaspoon baking powder

-- ½ teaspoon salt
+- ¾ teaspoon salt

 - 1 teaspoon honey

-For the topping, combine pumpkin seeds (pepitas), honey and oil and stir to combine.
+Combine pumpkin seeds (pepitas), honey and oil and stir to combine.
 To make mixing easier, you can pop the pepita mixture in the microwave for 10-15 seconds to thin out the honey.
 Set mixture aside.

-Cool for 20 minutes, then slide out of pan and transfer to a cool rack.
+Cool for 20 minutes, then slide out of the pan and transfer to a cool rack.
 Cool completely before slicing (if you can wait!).